AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/vrs/reference.md

 ---
-title: JSON body reference
+title: VRS JSON body reference
 description: List of all JSON objects you can use with the Virtual report suite API.
 ---

-# JSON body reference
+# VRS JSON body reference

 Use the following object parameters when creating or editing virtual report suites.
 See also [Examples](examples.md) for context around how to use them.